Saily vs Ubigi

 No ID by default, both brandsBest fit by traveller type

 Each verdict is justified by a sourced feature difference, never an invented score.
-Where the call needs speed or review data, the card stays pending.
+Where the call needs speed or review data, the card uses a modelled estimate.
 Simscanner names no single overall winner.

 Which brand starts cheaper for a short single-country trip.